robinn3056/HR-Analytics-Power-BI-Project/README.md

 ## HR-Analytics-Power-BI-Project
-#Overview
+# Overview
 This repository contains the HR Analytics project developed in Power BI.
-The project aims to analyze employee attendance data, focusing on key metrics such as total working days, present days, Work From Home (WFH) days, and Sick Leave (SL) days.
-The project includes data gathering, transformation, and the creation of interactive dashboards to visualize attendance patterns.
+The project aims to analyze employee attendance data, focusing on key metrics such as total working days, present days, Work-from-Home (WFH) days, and Sick Leave (SL) days.
+It includes data gathering, transformation, and the creation of interactive dashboards to visualize attendance patterns.

-Project Workflow
+# Project Workflow
 1. Data Gathering and Transformation
 Data Source: Attendance data is collected from Excel files containing multiple sheets.
 Power Query Editor: